YamanishiLab/TRESOR/README.md

 ## Downloading data :earth_asia:

-Please download datasets required for this method from [URL](URL), and put the downloaded `data` and `data_userdata` folders under the this repository.
+Please download datasets required for this method from [here](https://yamanishi.cs.i.nagoya-u.ac.jp/tresor/), and put the downloaded `data` and `data_userdata` folders under the this repository.
 Note that in the peer review step, the datasets have already been included in this repository.
 ```
 mv /path/to/the/downloaded/data/folder /path/to/this/repo/